 Dr Cindy Pan is a medical practitioner, best-selling author and media personality.
 She has worked in general practice as well as sexual health and women’s medicine and she appears on television, lectures, speaks and writes about health, lifestyle and relationship issues.
 She is based in Sydney and has extensive experience and interest in a wide range of areas including preventive health, stress management, relationships, family issues, parenting, babies and kids, self-esteem, body image issues, motivation and sexual issues.

-She is the author of the best-selling 'Pandora’s Box - lifting the lid on life’s little nasties’ (HarperCollins), a funny, information-packed book on health, relationships, sex and drugs, as well as ‘Playing Hard to Get’ (HarperCollins), a light-hearted guide to keeping relationships playful, rewarding and fun.
+She is the author of ‘Pandora’s Box - lifting the lid on life’s little nasties’ (HarperCollins), a humorous book about health, relationships, sex and drugs, as well as ‘Playing Hard to Get’ (HarperCollins), a light-hearted look at courting and dating in the 21st century.

-She has appeared on a host of television shows including ‘The Glasshouse’, 'Sunrise', 'The Morning Show', 'Mums and Bubs', 'The Panel’, ‘Beauty and the Beast’, ‘Joker Poker’, ‘The Super Debates’, ‘Good Morning Australia’ and ‘Children of the Dragon’ (an ABC/BBC miniseries).
-She was the subject of a television documentary ‘The Ties that Bind’ in which she and her mother travelled to China in search of their roots.
+She has appeared on a whole host of television shows including ‘The Morning Show’ (click here to view a recent appearance), ‘Q and A’ (click here to view a recent appearance), ‘The Glasshouse’, ‘Sunrise’, ‘The Panel’, ‘Beauty and the Beast’, ‘The Super Debates’, ‘Mums and Bubs’, ‘Joker Poker’, ‘Hole in the Wall’ and ‘Children of the Dragon’ (an ABC/BBC miniseries).
+She was also the subject of a television documentary ‘The Ties that Bind’ in which she and her mother travelled to China in search of their roots.